Page Control

 - Global page events used by forms and controllers

-CotomyPageController runs on top of CotomyWindow to keep page logic
+CotomyPageController runs on top of CotomyWindow to keep page logic predictable without introducing a global app container.

 Page vs Form Responsibilities